Why Do Men Think Women Are Too Needy?

 Men are taught that they should not need anything from anyone.

 Posted Dec 22, 2018

-"The original sin of 20th-century men and woman is the sin of self-sufficiency" —Rabbi Harold Kushner
+"The original sin of 20th-century men and women is the sin of self-sufficiency" —Rabbi Harold Kushner

-Men's criticism of, if not disdain for, neediness can be very confusing to their wives/partners, because it's not like we don't want them to be needy at all.
-We start to feel very insecure if our wives/partners don't need us at all.
-We just want them to need us enough to keep us from feeling insecure, but not so much that we feel disempowered and inadequate.
-Of course, women are somehow supposed to figure out where this sweet spot is and stay within it without any guidance from us, because it's unlikely that we will talk much with them about it.
+Men's criticism of, if not disdain for, neediness can be very confusing to their wives and partners, because it's not like men don't want them to be needy at all.
+Men start to feel very insecure if their wives or partners don't need them at all.
+Men just want women to need them enough to keep the men from feeling insecure, but not so much that they feel disempowered and inadequate.
+Of course, women are somehow supposed to figure out where this sweet spot is and stay within it without any guidance because it's unlikely that men will talk much about it.

-The next time your wife starts to sound needy to you, and you find yourself feeling anxious about whether or not you will be able to please her, try taking a deep breath, really listening as best you can to what she is trying to tell you, and then asking, "Is there some way I can be helpful?"
+The next time your wife starts to sound needy to you, and you find yourself feeling anxious about whether or not you will be able to please her, try taking a deep breath, really listening as best you can to what she is trying to tell you.
+Then ask, "Is there some way I can be helpful?"